Valour FC: Youth

-On August 8, 2018, Valour FC Elite Girls (formerly the Manitoba Blizzard) was founded to give girls in Winnipeg an opportunity to travel to college showcases in the U.S and Canada, while getting educated on the recruiting process.
+On August 8, 2018, Valour FC Elite Girls (formerly the Manitoba Blizzard) was founded to give girls in Winnipeg an opportunity to travel to college showcases in the U.S. and Canada, while getting educated on the recruiting process.
 The team will be led by Head Coach Jim Zinko and Manager Trevor Kidd.
 Training begins in the fall, while the Valour FC Elite Girls competition season runs from late November into April.

 Club culture

 The club's mascot leans heavily on imagery of the Victoria Cross, being a lion named 'Vic'.
 He wears the club's colours on a t-shirt, shorts, and wristbands.

 Red River Rising Supporters group first met at Nicolino's Restaurant in January 2017, before a Winnipeg team was announced.
-The group met regularly in anticipation of an eventual Winnipeg team and now occupy section 144 at IG Field.
+The group met regularly in anticipation of an eventual Winnipeg team and now occupy section 144 at Princess Auto Stadium.
 The section is known as The Trench.